revaisna7/bittrex-arbitrage/README.md

 # Bittrex Arbitrage

-Bittrex is a console app designed to perform triangular arbitrage on [Bittrex.com](https://bittrex.com/)
+Bittrex Arbitrage is a console app designed to perform triangular arbitrage on [Bittrex.com](https://bittrex.com/)

 # Features
 Automatically calculates arbitrage opportunities on [Bittrex.com](https://bittrex.com/) based on your balances.